How Your Neon Sign is Made

 Locomocean is now one the largest manufacturers of handmade glass neon signs in the world and we are focused on being able to offer the coolest and most authentic, quality neon for an affordable price.

 Our Glass neon signs have a few key differences to the usual type of neon sign that people think of.
 Locomocean neon sign signs are low wattage, like a normal household bulb.
 This is important for a few reasons.
-Firstly our neon’s are very safe because they do need have high voltage needed to power them and do nto get hot.
+Firstly our neon lights are very safe because they do not need high voltage to power them and do not get hot.
 They are also energy efficient and do not cost anymore to run than a usual lamp.

 Each neon sign is made by hand from the traditional technique of glass blowing.
 Starting with a long tube of glass, each design is expertly blown into shape by hand by heating over an open flame.

-Take a look at the video below to see our craftsman at work.
+Take a look at the video below to see our craftsmen at work.